Solar Panel Calculator for Missouri (MO)

 Solar Installation Costs in Missouri

 The average cost to install solar panels in Missouri is $2.80 per watt before incentives.
-For a typical 8 kW system, that translates to approximately $22,400 gross, or $15,680 after the 30% federal ITC.
+For a typical 8 kW system, that translates to approximately $22,400 installed.
+The 30% federal ITC expired for systems installed after December 31, 2025, so state and utility programs are now the main cost reducers.
 Available incentives: Federal ITC (30%), Ameren Missouri rebates.

 Net Metering in Missouri